anshmittal0811/BuzzChat/README.md

-# 🚀 Scalable Chat Application
+# 🚀 BuzzChat - Scalable Chat Application

 A modern, real-time chat application built with a microservices architecture, featuring instant messaging, group chats, file sharing, and user presence tracking.
 Designed to scale to thousands of concurrent users.